- Program Overview

 - Request Information

 The Master of Science in Healthcare Data Science is a cross-disciplinary joint degree program offered by the Keck School of Medicine and the Viterbi School of Engineering.
-Students must be admitted by both the Viterbi School of Engineering and the instructor of the Topics in Health, Technology and Engineering course.

 Data science for addressing healthcare needs is an increasingly important area for creating novel devices, advancing biomedical research, and developing innovative processes that require integrative approaches linking data systems, analytics, business processes and decision support.
 Large amounts of health data are becoming available across all components of the healthcare ecosystem - big data is becoming the norm.
 Advances in data acquisition, storage, processing and interpretation are blurring the boundaries between traditional health care provision and into mobile devices and the Internet of Things.
 As more personal health data are collected, there are more opportunities for disease prevention and monitoring.
 As life expectancy grows, there is increasing demand for devices and services that support independence and quality of life.
 From health organizations to startups, there is unprecedented demand for healthcare data science professionals with clinically-grounded experience relevant to current health system needs.